-The Brew-Magic System is custom made to your order, but Sabco typically has several in mid-construction at all times to meet expected demands.
-Current availability depends upon several factors and we’ll be able to provide the best answer with a simple email to: firstname.lastname@example.org.
-If you have a deadline to meet, call us and we’ll do the best we can to meet it.
+The Brew-Magic V350MS System is custom made to your order, but SABCO typically has several in mid-construction at all times to meet expected demands.
+Current availability depends upon several factors and we’ll be able to provide the best answer with a simple email to: email@example.com.
+If you have a deadline to meet, call us and we’ll do our best to make it happen!

 The new Brew-Magic V350MS System, uses commercially preferred Tri-Clamp disconnects at all kettle connections.
 To remove the Mash Kettle, simply disconnect the Mash Kettle and slide the unit off the top deck and discard the grain.
 Rinse out the remaining residue with a hose.
 Inside the Mash and Boil kettle you’ll find a Tri-Clamp siphon and a false bottom.
 Both are removed easily for cleaning and inspection.
 Scrub out the kettles using a mild detergent or caustic. ( Many brewer cleansers are available ).
 Reconnect the kettles and using the system pump, recirculate a dilute caustic rinse solution through the brewery from kettle to kettle.
 This cleans out the entire plumbing system.
 Rinse and finish, if you desire, with a ‘no-suds’ sanitizer.
 Periodically remove and inspect the heating element and perform any necessary minor cleanup.
 Keep in mind that cleaning is the only variable left in this commercial quality, repeatable brewery.
 Write your procedure down and be sure to do it the same way every time.

-Brew-Magic Systems are found all over 20 countries around the world.
+Brew-Magic Systems are found all over 35 countries around the world.
 We can prepare your shipment in a safe overseas crate for shipment anywhere.
 Such a crate will weigh approx. 600 lbs. depending upon your total order.
 You’ll need to contact a local ‘agent’ or ‘freight-forwarder’ who will help you with customs clearance in your country.
 Sabco can deliver the unit to your door and provide you with the details and freight costs for importation.
-Sabco can also simply forward the unit to your preferred port of export here in the USA and you can have your agent receive our shipping paperwork and handle the rest.
-Brew-Magic requires 120 volt, 60 cycle.
-We offer step-down transformers for the simple conversion to meet your local electric standards.
+Sabco can also simply forward the unit to your preferred port of import in your country and you can have your agent receive our shipping paperwork and handle the rest.
+We can produce your Brew-Magic System with 230 volt, 50 cycle or with 115 volt, 60 cycle to match your country’s common electrical service.
 Shipping out of the USA is easy!
 Call us anytime for a current shipping quotation to your favorite port.
 419-531-5347

 It was designed and extensively tested by master-brewers and the late, great brewing-scientist Dr. George Fix himself (author of Principles of Brewing Science).
 Their goal was to create a precise, repeatable all-grain brewery to serve as both a pilot system for dependable recipe development, as well as a small batch production brewery for the advanced amateur or professional brewer.